OCS Insurance Requirements for Cannabis Producers

 As of November 11th, 2022 the Ontario Cannabis Store has announced that they will be eliminating the required $15M of Product Recall insurance for cannabis producers.
 In light of this change, the OCS will now require cannabis producers to carry $15M of Commercial General Liability insurance coverage.

 It should come to no surprise that cannabis producers operate within one of the most regulated industries in Canada.
 From federal licensing to CRA excise taxes, provincial regulations and municipal compliance – there is no shortage of operational “red tape” for those in the industry to navigate.

 OCS Mandated Insurance Requirements for Cannabis Suppliers

-Within the Key Supply Terms agreement, the Ontario Cannabis Store (OCS) outlines the requirement for cannabis Licensed Producers to carry a minimum of $5MM Commercial General Liability insurance and $15MM of Product Recall insurance.
+Within the Key Supply Terms agreement, the Ontario Cannabis Store (OCS) outlines the requirement for cannabis Licensed Producers to carry a minimum of $15MM Commercial General Liability insurance.
+As of November 2022, there is no longer the requirement to carry $15MM of Product Recall insurance.

 For cannabis accessory suppliers, the OCS requires $5MM of Commercial General Liability insurance, waiving the requirement for Product Recall coverage.

 As the name implies, Product Recall insurance helps safeguard cannabis producers from the financial impacts which result from the recall of a product.
 This extends to cover both government-mandated and voluntary product recalls.
 Examples of these costs include:

 Value of the product that must be recalled

 The cost of returning the recalled product (withdrawal, shipping and storage expenses)